feluxe/gitsub_DEPRECATED/README.md

  ├── .git
  ├── foo
  ├── child_repo1
- │   ├── .git
+ │   ├── .git   # New
- │   └── bar
+ │   └── bar    # New
  └── child_repo2
-     ├── .git
+     ├── .git   # New
-     └── baz
+     └── baz    # New

 ```

 Now we make our parent repo a gitsub parent by running `git init-parent` in `parent_repo`.
-This leaves us with this:
+This will create a `.gitsub` file for locking child data.

+We have this now:

 ```
  parent_repo
  ├── .git
- ├── .gitsub    # Stores information about child-repos ├── foo
+ ├── .gitsub    # New
+ ├── foo
  ├─ child_repo1
  │   ├── .git